Requests for filming in the Library by current students and/or faculty of Capilano University should be sent in an email

 Because the Library is a public space used by our entire university community, it is important that filming activities do not impede its core uses (study, research, etc.).
 While the Library will try to accommodate requests for filming as much as possible, some requests may be refused or modified to meet with the conditions described below.

 An agreement outlining the conditions and restrictions on filming will be drawn up and signed by both parties, prior to the commencement of filming.

 Filming should take place only at non-peak study times (early mornings, evenings, weekends, not too close to or during exam times) during open hours.

-Film location assistants should provide at least two weeks' notice when requesting to film in the Library, so that the Librarian on duty and students can be notified that filming may take place.
+Film location assistants should provide at least two weeks' notice when requesting to film in the Library.

 Except in special circumstances and with prior permission, filming should only take place in areas away from the main study areas (e.g. Janet MacDonald Room, Library classroom, etc.)

 Crews may come in ahead of time to quietly scout out the area and plan their shoot.
-During the shoot, crews should be small, unobtrusive, and relatively quiet.
+During the shoot, crews should be small and unobtrusive.
 It is strongly suggested that loud dialogue in the script be dubbed in later.

-Film crews must respect Library property, and not move, rearrange or remove any materials, furniture, etc. without specific permission to do so.
+Film crews must respect Library property.
+Do not move, rearrange, or remove any materials, furniture, etc. without specific permission to do so.
 This includes equipment, both within the Library and elsewhere, which belongs to the Library.
 Any expenses related to repairs or cleanup required after a film shoot will be charged to the Film Studies Program.